miscmoon/miscmoon.github.io/_posts/2017-10-16-Valparaiso.md

 ---
 layout: post
-title: A day in Valparaíso
+title: A day in Valparaiso
 category: blog, dispatches from Chile
 ---